Michael Janis

 News

-I’m honored to share that the DC Commission on the Arts & Humanities has awarded me a FY26 Arts and Humanities Fellowship Program grant.
-This support helps sustain the work of artists across the District, and I’m grateful to the Mayor and the Commission for recognizing and investing in my practice.
+I’m honored to have received a FY26 Arts and Humanities Fellowship Program grant from the DC Commission on the Arts & Humanities.
+This support helps sustain artists working across the District, and I’m grateful to the Mayor and the Commission for recognizing and investing in my practice.

-I was recently awarded the commission to create the exterior sculpture for the new Harriet Tubman Elementary School in Washington, DC.
-This project holds particular importance, as the school is envisioned not only as a learning space but also as a symbol of cultural strength, equality, and progress.
-The artwork will be developed in close dialogue with the spirit and mission of the new facility.
+I was also recently awarded the commission to create the exterior sculpture for the new Harriet Tubman Elementary School in Washington, DC.
+This project is especially meaningful, as the school is conceived not only as a place of learning but as a symbol of cultural strength, equity, and progress.
+The artwork will be developed in close dialogue with the mission and spirit of the school community.

-I’m creating new works that invite the viewer into a space where emotion and color briefly align — where color behaves like emotion itself: unruly, layered, and impossible to contain.
-My figurative imagery, rendered in sgraffitoed glass powders, is crossed by bands of saturated, cut-glass pattern that move through the figures like a pulse.
-The deliberately mismatched palettes generate a tension that feels both intimate and unstable, encouraging the viewer to linger in that threshold moment — to sense the vibration between connection and dissonance, and to experience how color can speak when language falls away.
-These new works will debut with Habatat Galleries at Glass Weekend in Sarasota, and later at the International Invitational in 2026.
+In the studio, I’m developing new figurative glass works that invite viewers into a space where emotion and color briefly align — where color behaves like emotion itself: unruly, layered, and difficult to contain.
+Using sgraffitoed glass powders crossed with bands of saturated, cut-glass pattern, the figures carry a visual pulse that moves between intimacy and instability.
+These new works will debut with Habatat Galleries during Glass Coast Weekend in Sarasota, and later at the International Glass Invitational in 2026.

-I was awarded Washington, DC’s 31st Mayor’s Arts Award for Excellence in the Arts.
-The DC Commission for the Arts & Humanities (CAH) has supported my work over the years, and I am eternally grateful.
-The CAH has seven of my works in their permanent collection of art.
+I was honored to receive Washington, DC’s 31st Mayor’s Arts Award for Excellence in the Arts.
+The DC Commission on the Arts & Humanities has supported my work over many years and now holds seven of my works in its permanent collection — a distinction for which I am deeply grateful.

-The U.S. Department of State awarded me a Fulbright Scholarship.
-In 2012, I was Fulbright Specialist at the University of Sunderland and National Glass Centre in the UK.
-The people, facilities and workshops there were incredible and will have a tremendous impact on my work.
-I’d like to thank the US / UK Fulbright Commission, the Council for International Exchange of Scholars (CIES) The University of Sunderland, the City of Sunderland and Creative Cohesion for all their generosity and assistance in the assignment.
+Previously, I was awarded a Fulbright Scholarship by the U.S. Department of State.
+In 2012, I served as a Fulbright Specialist at the University of Sunderland and the National Glass Centre in the UK.
+The people, facilities, and collaborative environment there had a lasting impact on my work.
+I remain thankful to the U.S./UK Fulbright Commission, the Council for International Exchange of Scholars, the University and City of Sunderland, and Creative Cohesion for their generosity and support.